 Sure!
 These breakfast sausage patties are also great with a 50/50 mix of ground pork and ground beef.

 I haven’t tried them with ground chicken or turkey, but if anyone experiments and tries that out, I’d love to hear how it goes!
+Or give these Ground Chicken Sausage Patties a try.

 Why use an air fryer?